OUR YEAR IN

 a letter from our ceo

-We were honored to launch the Ecopreneur Network (EN) and introduce its inaugural 2023 class.
-In deepening our commitment to visionary ocean-health-startup founders, we pioneered an entirely new model of support for the entire sector.
+We were honored to launch the Ecopreneur Network and introduce the inaugural Class of 2023.
+In deepening our commitment to visionary ocean startup founders, we pioneered an entirely new model of support for the ocean-climate sector.
 This leap ushered in a new era of for-profit ocean innovation.
 Gone is the age of costly, time-bound accelerators.
 Our founders now receive lifetime venture support.

 The mentorship and funding we’ve poured into the sector have advanced equity for ocean advocates of all ages, genders, geographies, and backgrounds.
-The proof is in the results: the average age of SOA grantees is 28; half of all EN startups are female-founded or led, and 56% of all grant initiatives to date have been female-led; in 2023 specifically, $676K in investments and grants went directly to developing countries, and Indigenous people led 16% of grant-funded initiatives.
+The proof is in the results: the average age of SOA grantees is 28; half of all Ecopreneur Network startups are female-founded or led, and 56% of all grant initiatives to date have been female-led.
+In 2023 specifically, $676,000 USD in investments and grants went directly to developing countries, and Indigenous people led 16% of grant-funded initiatives.

-Measured against 30+ scientific metrics, the collective efforts of our investees and grantees have decreased pollution, reduced bycatch, and mitigated greenhouse gasses more so than in any previous year SOA has recorded.
-That's possible thanks to SOA's supporters who fueled our unprecedented 2023 impact.
+Measured against 30+ scientific metrics, the collective efforts of our investees and grantees have decreased pollution, reduced bycatch, mitigated greenhouse gases, and beyond—more so than in any previous year SOA has recorded.

 I know our founders and grantees will continue building on the foundation laid this past year.
 And 10 years after its founding, SOA is doubling down on our commitment to fueling their evolution, while ushering in new initiatives over this next decade.